 Harris called Bayley and asked if he would be interested in auditioning for Maiden.
 With Wolfsbane releasing their live album and heading out on tour, Bayley told the Maiden chief that he would stay with his own band and see it through.
-As they hung up, Bayley immediately regretted his decision.
+As they hung up, Bayley immediately regretted his words.

 “I put the phone down and thought, ‘You fucking, fucking idiot.
 That was Maiden…Steve Harris on the phone and you turned him down.
 You fucking…fucking idiot!’ “

 And so he soldiered on with Wolfsbane.

 Meanwhile, Iron Maiden also had commitments to fulfill.
 After a childishly resentment-laden tour of Europe and the final televised concert in London in late August of 1993, it was all over.
 The feeling in the Maiden camp at that last show with Dickinson might have been best summed up by a very hurt and resentful drummer:

 “By then we couldn’t wait to get rid of the guy, to be brutally honest with you.
 I mean, it was a great show, and Bruce was on top of the game, completely.
 Of course he was.
 The cameras were on him!
 Afterwards, I think we just got pissed.
 I can’t even remember.
 It wasn’t exactly the happiest last night of a tour we’ve had.”

 Some years later Dickinson would recall that, “It was a very strange way of parting.
 After the show, I had a couple of beers and went home to bed.”
 That final show was filmed at Pinewood Studios, a movie soundstage, and the singer remembered walking around the place after the party, “and it’s dark and kind of lonely and stuff, and it was… Yeah, it was sort of melancholy.”

 And with that, Dickinson was gone.

 AUDITIONS OF THE BEAST

-When guitarist Adrian Smith left Maiden in 1990, they had only auditioned Janick Gers as his replacement.
-Likewise, Nicko McBrain had been the only one considered as the replacement for drummer Clive Burr in 1983.
+When guitarist Adrian Smith left Maiden in early 1990, they had only auditioned Janick Gers as his replacement.
+Likewise, Nicko McBrain had been the only one considered as the replacement for drummer Clive Burr in late 1982.
 When original singer Paul Di’Anno was fired in 1981, Harris and Smallwood had chased down Dickinson to join the band even before the split was ultimately decided.